singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ shpc config lmod_base:\$install_dir/modules

-List and Install
+Show and Install
 ----------------

 The most basic thing you might want to do is install an already existing recipe in the registry.
-You might first want to list the known packages first.
-To list all packages, you can run:
+You might first want to show the known registry entries first.
+To show all entries, you can run:

 .. code-block:: console

-    $ shpc list
+    $ shpc show
     [shpc-client] [database|sqlite:////home/vanessa/Desktop/Code/singularity-hpc/shpc.db]
     python

-To get details about a package, you would then do:
+To get details about a package, you would then add it's name to show:

 .. code-block:: console